Lantern Festival: Origin

 Everyone was worried about the future so they asked Dongfang Shuo for help.
-Dongfang Shuo said that on the thirteenth lunar day, the God of Fire would send a fairy in red riding a black horse to burn down the city.
+Dongfang Shuo said that on the thirteenth lunisolar day, the God of Fire would send a fairy in red riding a black horse to burn down the city.
 When people saw the fairy they should ask for her mercy.
 On that day, Yuan-Xiao pretended to be the red fairy.
 When people asked for her help, she said that she had a copy of a decree from the God of Fire that should be taken to the emperor.
 After she left, people went to the palace to show the emperor the decree which stated that the capital city would burn down on the fifteenth.
 When the emperor asked Dongfang Shuo for advice, the latter said that the God of Fire liked to eat tangyuan (sweet dumplings).
-Yuan-Xiao should cook tangyuan on the fifteenth lunar day and the emperor should order every house to prepare tangyuan to worship the God of Fire at the same time.
+Yuan-Xiao should cook tangyuan on the fifteenth lunisolar day and the emperor should order every house to prepare tangyuan to worship the God of Fire at the same time.
 Also, every house in the city should hang red lantern and explode fire crackers.
 Lastly, everyone in the palace and people outside the city should carry their lanterns on the street to watch the lantern decorations and fireworks.
 The Jade Emperor would be deceived and everyone would avoid the disastrous fire.

 The emperor happily followed the plan.
-Lanterns were everywhere in the capital city on the night of the fifteenth lunar day and people were walking on the street and there were noisy firecrackers.
+Lanterns were everywhere in the capital city on the night of the fifteenth lunisolar day and people were walking on the street and there were noisy firecrackers.
 It looked as if the entire city was on fire.
 Yuan-Xiao's parents went into the palace to watch the lantern decorations and were reunited with their daughter.
 The emperor decreed that people should do the same thing every year.
 Since Yuan-Xiao cooked the best tangyuan, people called the day Yuan-Xiao Festival.

-For each Festival celebrated, a switch in the Chinese Zodiac takes place.
-For example, 2022--the year of the tiger; 2023--the year of the rabbit(water rabbit); and so on.
+For each festival celebrated, a switch in the Chinese Zodiac takes place.
+For example, 2022—the year of the tiger; 2023—the year of the rabbit (water rabbit); and so on.

 Tradition

 Finding love

 In the early days, young people were chaperoned in the streets in hopes of finding love.
 Matchmakers acted busily in hopes of pairing couples.
 The brightest lanterns were symbolic of good luck and hope.
-As time has passed, the festival no longer has such implications in most of Mainland China, Taiwan, or Hong Kong.
+As time has passed, the festival no longer has such implications in most of mainland China, Taiwan, or Hong Kong.

+In Malaysia, some unmarried women write their names and contact details on mandarin oranges.
+The oranges are then thrown into lakes or rivers in the hope that they are retrieved by a potential suitor.